 It was important to show the colours clearly; for instance, you wouldn’t want a circle of red next to a circle of green.
 Instead, we’d go for a square or triangle, as that’s how the colour can be expressed more powerfully.

 One of the other challenges was how we could bring sex and femininity into the story.
-In both Game of Thrones and House of the Dragon, the characters are passionate and larger than life, and that makes them sexy—not [just] because you’re seeing sex, but because of how visceral and basic their needs are, which is ultimately the need for power.
-Power is a strong ideal, and can be represented by red: for blood, for sex, for death, for fire.
+In both Game of Thrones and House of the Dragon, the characters are passionate and larger than life, and that makes them sexy—not because you’re seeing sex, but because of how visceral and basic their needs are, which is ultimately the need for power.
+Power is a strong ideal, and can be represented by red: for blood, sex, death or fire.

 Which was your favourite character to design costumes for?

-JT: I mean we all loved the dragons, but they didn’t need costumes!
+I mean we all loved the dragons, but they didn’t need costumes!
 It’s difficult to say, but I loved making the armour—there’s something about working with metal and creating these shapes.
-You can’t [cut corners] with armour because it’s all about proportion and volume and movement
+You can’t cut corners with armour because it’s all about proportion and volume and movement

 After doing the armour, I work on the other characters in order of casting: King Viserys (Paddy Considine), then Daemon (Matt Smith), then Rhaenyra (Emma D’Arcy and Milly Alcock)—and each character became my favourite [laughs].

-Which costume was the most difficult to design?
+Which costume was the most difficult to design in season one?
 Why?

 The second hardest was Rhaenyra’s coronation dress, because it’s supposed to be antique for the time.
 I wanted to do something cultural but not too recognisable.
 Their world is completely fantasy, and it’s difficult when you’re trying to create a unique, antique and special dress.